khandmo/resume_projects/IMPLEMENTATION.md

 ### Definition of function prototypes

 > For function, provide a brief description and then a code block with its function prototype.
 > For example:

 A function to parse the command-line arguments, initialize the game struct, initialize the message module, and (BEYOND SPEC) initialize analytics module.

 ```c
 static int parseArgs(const int argc, char* argv[]);
 ```
 ### Detailed pseudo code

 > For each function write pseudocode indented by a tab, which in Markdown will cause it to be rendered in literal form (like a code block).
 > Much easier than writing as a bulleted list!
 > For example:

 #### `parseArgs`:

    validate commandline
       verify map file can be opened for reading if seed provided
                 verify it is a valid seed number seed the random-number generator with that seed else
                                  seed the random-number generator with getpid()

 #### `isVisible1`:

+   get starting x and y coordinates
+      if end point directly above start point loop through vertical points between them
+                if end point directly to the side of start point loop through horizontal points between them
+                          calculate slope
+                             loop through points in rows and columns between start and end calculate y-value of line between points at current x value if y-value and current y are equal check if point is a wall
+                                                                     return false
+                                                                            if y-value is greater than current line check if line intersects current point and point above check if current point and point above are walls return false
+                                                                                                                                    check if line intersects current point and point to left check if current point and point to left are walls return false
+                                                                                                                                                                             else
+                                                                                                                                                                                        check if line intersects current point and point left check if current point and point left are walls return false
+                                                                                                                                                                                                                                     check if line intersects current point and point below check if current point and point below return false

+#### `isVisible2`:

+   get starting x and y coordinates
+      if end point directly above start point loop through vertical points between them
+                if end point directly to the side of start point loop through horizontal points between them
+                          calculate slope
+                             loop through points in rows and columns between start and end calculate y-value of line between points at current x value if y-value and current y are equal check if point is a wall
+                                                                     return false
+                                                                            if y-value is greater than current line check if line intersects current point and point below check if current point and point below are walls return false
+                                                                                                                                    check if line intersects current point and point to left check if current point and point to left are walls return false
+                                                                                                                                                                             else
+                                                                                                                                                                                        check if line intersects current point and point left check if current point and point left are walls return false
+                                                                                                                                                                                                                                     check if line intersects current point and point above check if current point and point above return false

+#### `isVisible1`: